Masamerc/metacritic_scraper/README.md

 Please enter the email address to send this email to:
 ```

-Now check your gmail you specified when setting up the environment variable GMAIL, and you should find the email sent by the script.
+Now check your gmail specified for destination, and you should find the email sent by the script.

-Also you should be able to find a csv file with the same data in out_csv_file folder.
+Also you should be able to find a csv file with the scraped data in out_csv_file folder.

 <br>